aws-cloudformation/community-registry-extensions/hooks/KMS_EncryptionSettings/README.md

 - Install [Apache Maven](https://maven.apache.org/install.html), that you'll need to build this hook that uses Java.
 You'll also need to install the JDK 8 or JDK 11; for more information, see [Prerequisites for developing hooks](https://docs.aws.amazon.com/cloudformation-cli/latest/userguide/hooks-walkthrough-java.html#prerequisites-developing-hooks-java).
 - Install the [CloudFormation CLI](https://docs.aws.amazon.com/cloudformation-cli/latest/userguide/what-is-cloudformation-cli.html).
-- Run the following commands to build and [submit](https://docs.aws.amazon.com/cloudformation-cli/latest/userguide/resource-type-cli-submit.html) it as a private extension to the CloudFormation registry in the AWS region(s) of your choice (this example shows the `us-east-1` region):
+- Run the following commands to build and [submit](https://docs.aws.amazon.com/cloudformation-cli/latest/userguide/resource-type-cli-submit.html) it as a private extension to the CloudFormation registry in the AWS region(s) of your choice.
+The following example uses the `us-east-1` region; you will need to make a separate `cfn submit` registry submission for each region you want to use (alternatively, see [Hook registry submission with StackSets](#Hook-registry-submission-with-StackSets) to submit the hook as a private extension to the registry in multiple regions with one operation):

 ```shell
 cfn generate && mvn clean verify && cfn submit --set-default --region us-east-1